autoplot/documentation/javadoc/org/autoplot/cdf/TrLDataSet.md

-# org.autoplot.cdf.TrLDataSethacked DDataSet implementation does transpose for column major files.
+# org.autoplot.cdf.TrLDataSet

- rank 1,2,or 3 dataset backed by double array.
+hacked DDataSet implementation does transpose for column major files. rank 1,2,or 3 dataset backed by double array.
 Note this is not simply a transpose of DDataSet, as the name implies.
 The zeroth index is the same, and the remaining index are reversed.